Sanshain/rollup-plugin-macros-calculate/README.md

 })();
 ```

-However, we see that the common js plugin has left us a lot of work.
-First of all, **fs** is not defined because fs does not exists in browser and if you do nothing, then roll up will expect corresponding to external module in output.globals.
+However, we see that the commonjs plugin has left us a lot of work.

+First of all, **fs** is not defined, because **fs** does not exists in browser and if you do nothing, then roll up will expect corresponding to external module in `output.globals`.
 This will cause an error.
-Dragging browsers here is redundant and doesn't make sense.
+Dragging `browserfs` package here is redundant and doesn't make sense.
 Secondly, the `__dirname` variable also exists only in the nodejs runtime and has no meaning in the browser.
-The dynamicRequireTargets option will generate the get Dynamic Modules function, which will help createCommonjsRequire load modules during iteration in a loop, and it looks something like this:
+The `dynamicRequireTargets` option will generate the `getDynamicModules` function, which will help `createCommonjsRequire` load modules during iteration in a loop, and it looks something like this:

 ```js